Process

 Set Goals

 Consider what you want to accomplish during your study abroad.
-Common goals include following an interest like music or art, exploring your heritage, improving language fluency or pushing yourself out of your comfort zone while having an incredible adventure in an exotic locale.
+Common goals include following an interest like music or art, exploring your heritage, improving language fluency or pushing yourself out of your comfort zone.
+Some Smeal students want to pursue highly business-focused programs while others try to satisfy general education credits or take classes in other areas of interest.
+Study abroad can look very different for each student and we encourage you to take this opportunity to explore broadly to find something that motivates you!

 Research

-Attend Study Abroad 101 to learn about available programs, their eligibility requirements, course choices, program structure, and financial information.
+Additional Penn State resources for exploring study abroad are offered by Penn State Global.
+Complete an online Education Abroad 101 module to learn about available programs, their eligibility requirements, course choices, program structure, and financial information.
 Peer Advisors in 422 Boucke Building will discuss and compare programs abroad.

-An appointment with the Smeal Office of International Programs is recommended during the program selection process to ensure your goals fit well with the chosen program.
-As you narrow your choices find out more about academic program details.
+An appointment with the Strickler Office of International Programs is recommended during the program selection process to ensure your goals fit well with the chosen program.
+It is recommended that students have completed the Education Abroad 101 module or researched a few programs before meeting.
+A Smeal International Programs Coordinator can help you:

 Academics Abroad